spiffe/spiffe-helper/examples/mosquitto/README.md

 `10.211.55.2` and the `trust_domain` to `example.org`.
 The rest of the configuration can be left as is.

-After editing the configuration file should look like this:
+After editing the configuration file the `server` config should look similar to
+this:
 ```
 server {
     bind_address = "10.211.55.2"